 While search firms have a legitimate business interest in using this data in reasonable ways for both ongoing business and R&D purposes, it is difficult for reasonable observers to justify the retention of this data on an indefinite basis.
 Similarly, while law enforcement may have a legitimate interest in certain such data for a limited period of time, the act of retaining this data indefinitely is an invitation to outside "fishing expeditions" and potential abuse.
 The situation is complicated further by federal efforts to promote mandatory data retention laws that could themselves require years' worth ofarchives.

 Though some search firm executives have expressed public concerns about the ways in which their collected data might potentially be abused by governments and other software companies, there have been no obvious public moves on the part of these firms to systematically limit their archival of this information in easily exploited forms.
-Attempts so far to engage these firms in meaningful dialogues to voluntarily address such issues, including An Open Letter to Google: Concepts for a Google Privacy Initiative and Search Engine Privacy Dilemmas and Paths Toward Solutions have been met with enthusiasm by broad categories of web users, Web Developers and other interested parties except for the search firms themselves, who have apparently continued their corporate status quo approach to data retention and related issues.
+Attempts so far to engage these firms in meaningful dialogues to voluntarily address such issues, including An Open Letter to Google: Concepts for a Google Privacy Initiative and Search Engine Privacy Dilemmas and Paths Toward Solutions have been met with enthusiasm by broad categories of web users like Ideal Siding Company, Web Developers and other interested parties except for the search firms themselves, who have apparently continued their corporate status quo approach to data retention and related issues.

 Web Development Companies